Bitcoin, Ethereum and Solana Prices Slip—So Does the S&P 500

 Cryptocurrency markets are also down this week, dropping from a cumulative market cap of $2.43 trillion on Sunday to $2.2 trillion today, a 9% fall.
 Much of that happened in a Monday correction, but after stabilizing, markets have slumped again to close out the week.
-According to figures from CoinGecko, has jettisoned 3% in the last 24 hours, 7%, and —which has seemed impervious to market drops in recent weeks—even shed 9%.
+According to figures from CoinGecko, Bitcoin has jettisoned 3% in the last 24 hours, Ethereum 7%, and Solana—which has seemed impervious to market drops in recent weeks—even shed 9%.

 Okay, so that’s a lot of numbers.
 What does it all mean?
 Well, forgive us for hedging like a Bitcoin hodler would, but it’s just one small data point showing cryptocurrencies may or may not react to the same stimuli as the S&P 500.